2 Ways to Reset Safari to Default Settings on Mac

 Step 4.
 Disable Safari Plug-ins

-1. Click Safari menu > Preferences.
+1. Click the Safari menu > Preferences.

 2. Click the Security tab and uncheck the check box next to Allow Internal Plug-Ins.